baronrustamov/ainlpbot/README.md

 ### Welcome members

-rules-bot will automatically delete the service messages announcing new members.
+ainlpbott will automatically delete the service messages announcing new members.
 Instead, it will welcome new members by mentioning them in a short message that links to a message stating the rules of the group.
 New members are welcomed in batches.
 Currently, there will be at most one welcoming message per hour.
 The linked rules messages are updated with the current rules on start-up.

 ## Fixed commands